pfadler/dmftPackages/README.md

 ### As a tarball

-Instead of adding as a channel you can also fetch the tarball for a specific commit to pin the versions
+Instead of adding it as a channel you can also fetch the tarball for a specific commit to pin the versions
 ```nix
 let